Pakistan Federal Union of Journalists: History

 In Feb 2014, a merger of PFUJ and All Pakistan Newspaper Employees Confederation (APNEC) was announced to consolidate and strengthen the two journalism organisations.

 PFUJ first launched a website in 2015.

 When Express Tribune journalist Bilal Farooqi was arrested for alleged hateful and anti-military social media posts in September 2020, PFUJ condemned the arrest together with the International Federation of Journalists.

+In 2020, Shahzada Zulfiqar was the PFUJ president and Nasir Zaidi was the secretary general.